blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 </Note>

 A [downtime prevention](https://blues.com/downtime-prevention/) retrofit for municipal wastewater lift stations that catches pump failures, discharge obstructions, and high-water conditions before they become a sanitary overflow.
-Three sensor types, a cellular or satellite [Notecard](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link), and a Cygnet host MCU transform a sealed concrete vault into a remotely-monitored station that delivers alerts to the on-call crew within minutes via cellular — or on the next available satellite pass for Option B remote stations — not hours after a manual site visit.
+A handful of sensors and a cellular (or, for stations beyond reliable carrier coverage, satellite) [Notecard](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) transform a sealed concrete vault into a remotely-monitored station that delivers alerts to the on-call crew within minutes — not hours after a manual site visit.

 ## 1. Project Overview